 The Hurricane XLT2 and Hurricane 4 share a huge resemblance which may give potential buyers a hard time deciding which pair of multi-sport sandals suit them best.
 Here are their similarities and differences.

 Upper.
 The Hurricane XLT2 combines polyester, nylon, and recycled P.E.T. while the Hurricane 4 employs polyester webbing for its upper.
 All the mentioned materials make the sandals quick-drying.

 Closure system.
 Both models use a Velcro closure system.
 With its hook-and-loop design, customization of fit is easy and quick.

 Midsole.
 Teva’s Hurricane XLT2 and Hurricane 4 use an EVA foam midsole.
 This component helps keep the weight of the sandal low without compromising comfort.
 The Hurricane 4, however, features ShocPad in the heel area which optimizes shock absorption upon ground contact.
 The said product also has Microban, a zinc-based treatment which wards off the development of odor.

 Support.
 These lightweight hiking sandals from Teva come with a built-in nylon shank.
 This sturdy piece of material takes care of support and stability underfoot.

 Outsole.
 The trademarked Durabrasion Rubber makes these Teva sandals grip on different ground surfaces.
 What makes them different from each other in this aspect is the placement and shape of the lugs differ.
-Additionally, the ridged toe area of the Hurricane XLT2 helps in tackling uphill slopes and the textured finish prevents accumulation of mud.
+Additionally, the ridged toe area of the Hurricane XLT2 helps in tackling uphill slopes and the textured finish prevents the accumulation of mud.

 Availability and sizing options.
 These multi-sport sandals are available in whole sizes only, for both men and women variants.
 Generally, it is recommended to get one size bigger if in between sizes.
 A plus point for the Hurricane XLT2 is its vegan-friendly construction.